danielkellyio/opti-image/README.md

 * `opti-image-load-error` - class exists when browser has issue loading image
 * `opti-image-responsive` - class exists when prop responsive is true

 **Important** Note that while opti-image takes away the pain of serving webp's it doesn't do anything to generate them!
 The webp's and their fallbacks must already exist.
-But don't worry, I found this painful too so a created a webpack plugin that fits perfectly with opti-image to take care of this: [opti-image-webpack-plugin](https://github.com/danielkellyio/opti-image-webpack-plugin)
+Bring your own webpack loaders to the table to accomplish this.

 #### All feedback and pull requests welcome!